 “The Beverly Hillbillies,” starring Buddy Ebsen with Irene Ryan, Donna Douglas and Max Baer, which premieres Wednesday, September 26 over the CBS Television Network, stems directly from an affinity that producer Paul Banning has had for hillbillies for 25 years.

-The new comedy series is a story of a mountain family who suddenly finds itself with $25 million after oil is found on its property, and then moves to Beverly Hills, Calif.
+The new comedy series is a story of a mountain family who suddenly finds itself with $25 million after oil is found on their property, and then moves to Beverly Hills, Calif.